Bible Commentary Forever คำอธิบายความเข้าใจในพระคัมภีร์ไทยสำหรับชีวิต

 Mark 10:3.
 In this verse, Jesus answers them with a question.
 In the Gospel of Matthew, this answer with a question is not given; we should note that each Gospel gives the events in a different order, but they don’t go against each other.
 Here the Lord wants them to think for what they answer and what the Lord will tell; they must learn to think and go back to the Scripture.

 Mark 10:4.
-Here they give their answer.
+In this verse, they give their answer.

 Mark 10:5-9, Matthew 19:4-6.
-Jesus explains why Moses gave this commandment.
+The Lord Jesus explains why Moses gave this commandment.
 See Comments Matthew 19:4-6.

 Mark 10:5, Matthew 19:8.
 See Comments Matthew 19:8.